 Current reviews and consultations

 Non-Statutory consultation on the proposal to amalgamate Broadwas Bumblebees Pre-School and Broadwas CE Primary School 2023

 The Governing Body of Broadwas CE Primary School and the Committee of Bumblebees Preschool are informally consulting on a proposed amalgamation of the two organisations.
 This will enable the school to incorporate the two to four year old provision currently operated by Broadwas Bumblebees Committee under the Community Powers of the Governing Body, into a nursery run by the school Governing Body.

 This consultation will enable all stakeholders to have a say as part of the initial consideration of this change.
 If supported, the Governing Body of the school determine whether to make the change for the school.

-The informal consultation period opens on Tuesday 5 September and closes on Tuesday 17 October 2023
+The informal consultation period closed on Tuesday 17 October 2023.

 Details of the proposal and response form can be found below and on the school website.
 Responses must be made by the closing date and submitted to the school office.